rogerh2/SpheroidInvasionAnalysis/README.md

 This file defines the graphical user interface (GUI) for the application, built using Tkinter.
 The GUI allows users to:

 - **MainMenu**: The main menu that provides access to three functionalities: binarize images, analyze images, and consolidate CSV files.
 - **ImageBinarizationApp**: Handles the binarization of images, including loading images, applying thresholds, drawing boundaries, and saving the results.
+This section applies a binarization threshold to initial gray scale images and saves them either with or without a circular mask.
 - **SpheroidAnalysisApp**: Manages the analysis of spheroid images, allowing users to select folders, input metadata, and run the analysis to calculate the metrics used in the paper.
+This section calculates statics for the images based off the binarized images and saves explanatory plots as well as raw data in a summary csv file.
 - **CSVConcatenatorApp**: Allows users to select and concatenate multiple CSV files into a single file.

 ## Detailed ReadMe and Usage Guide